‘The Masked Singer’ spoilers: Piglet is …

 Another of Nick’s favorite sports, baseball, was also referenced in Week 4.
 He owns a stake in the Tacoma Rainiers, the farm team for the Seattle Mariners.

-Cluedle-Doo told us in Week 2 that “Piglet knows how to stay cool, even in the heat.”
-Wouldn’t you agree that 98 Degrees is a hot temperature?
-98 Degrees released four chart-topping albums and sold 10 million in total; as a group, this season’s contestants have racked up album sales of 55 million.

-The group’s self-titled first album went gold while each of their next three went even further and achieved platinum status; collectively the contenders for the Golden Mask have 25 gold and platinum records.

-We’ll only find out if we are right about our guess that the Piglet is Nick Lachey when he is unmasked.
-That will happen when he loses a vote or wins the show.
+We’ll only find out if we are right about our theory that the Piglet is Nick Lachey when he is unmasked.
+This will happen when he loses a vote or wins the show.
 Do you think we nailed the true identity of Piglet?
 Sound off in the comments section with your best guesses.

 SEE exclusive predictions: Who will win ‘The Masked Singer’?